 Conjugation of English Modal Verbs

-Modal verbs are generally only used in the present tense in English.
-We don’t add an -s in the third person singular.
+Modal verbs are generally only used in the present tense in English but we don’t add an -s in the third person singular.

 Max need not worry about his future.
 Max must not touch any dangerous equipment.
 Can Max change a tyre?